UK Coronavirus restrictions could be lifted in June: The PM’s road map to exiting lockdown misery

 The developments follow comments from UK Chief Medical Officer, Professor Chris Whitty, who stated last year that UK lockdowns could be necessary until March 2021.
 Mr Johnson, however, has since revealed that restrictions will be eased from March, with the aim to lift all limits on social activity from June.

-Mr Johnson addressed the House of Commons today outlining his roadmap to gradually bring the UK out of lockdown.
+Mr Johnson addressed the House of Commons recently outlining his roadmap to gradually bring the UK out of lockdown.
 The Prime Minister stated that coronavirus remains a substantial threat in the UK and is hesitant to make any definitive decisions that could cause another wave of infections.
 To prevent further a further spike in the future, he stated that he will focus on ‘data rather than dates.’

 Boris Johnson’s roadmap strategy to exit UK lockdown